Making great literacy lessons easy. Why join Plazoom?

 • New resources added every week

-• Persuasive writing sheet - A PDF containing success criteria that pupils can use to support their writing.
-It includes examples of present tense verbs and question sentences
+• Persuasive writing sheet, a PDF with success criteria and examples of present tense verbs and question sentences to support pupils in writing their own letters

-• Persuasion writing plan - A worksheet to support pupils to plan and structure their writing.
+• Persuasion writing plan, a worksheet to help pupils choose a pet, plan reasons and structure their letter

-• Writing paper - A PDF sheet that pupils could use to present their work.
+• Writing paper, themed PDF sheets for pupils to present their finished letters

-Pupils will write sentences by saying out loud what they are writing about and composing sentences orally before writing
+• Say out loud what they will write and compose sentences orally before writing

 • Model text - A letter that persuades